tsarpaul/Angular2-Facebook-Authentication-Example/README.md

 # Angular2-Facebook-Authentication-Example
 An Angular 2 project which showcases how you can check that the user is logged on facebook before loading the site's content

-The application uses authentication guards to return a promise of a boolean which then uses the UserManagementService to check for the status of the user's Facebook login.
+The application uses checks whether the user is logged into Facebook and blocks loading the pages until the app knows for sure.

-The authentication guards and the UserManagementService are located in https://github.com/tsarpaul/Angular2-Facebook-Authentication-Example/tree/master/src/app/shared/services
+The app does this in in https://github.com/tsarpaul/Angular2-Facebook-Authentication-Example/tree/master/src/app/shared/services

 Facebook is loaded in index.html for performance reasons.